-Domestic Violence charges are taken very seriously.
+Domestic Violence charges are taken very seriously in New Mexico.
 Even though they are typically charged as misdemeanors, the consequences can be pretty serious impacting your rights long into the future.
+In addition, the charges can quickly escalate to more and more serious penalties and even felony domestic violence charges.

 Albuquerque Criminal Defense Attorneys